Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Some theoretical considerations on the utility of the generalized reflectivity for interpretation.

-where $\delta c_{bl}$ is the band-limited version of the velocity perturbation (because in practice we deal with band-limited Kirchhoff inversion).
-The direction of the vector $\mathbf{a}_{stack}$ depends on the acquisition configuration and the propagation in the subsurface (through the "illumination direction" $\mathbf{e}_{sr}^{(ij)}$ and $\theta^{(ij)}$).
+The direction of the unit vector $\mathbf{e}_{average}$ depends on the acquisition configuration and the propagation in the subsurface (through the "illumination direction" $\mathbf{e}_{sr}^{(ij)}$ and $\theta^{(ij)}$).
 As already mentioned in \S \ref{sec:Kirr2_1_3} this behavior is different from reflectors, for which a residual wavelet maps in the direction perpendicular to the reflectors whatever the acquisition.
-For diffractors, the wavelet will map in the $\mathbf{a}_{stack}$ direction in the image stacked over shots, this direction depending on the acquisition configuration.
+For spike diffractors, the wavelet will map in the $\mathbf{e}_{average}$ direction in the image stacked over shots, this direction depending on the acquisition configuration.